cmckitterick/windows365/Windows365/link/certificates-networking.md

 - PKCS certificates.
 - SCEP certificates.

-Certificate policies that work with Microsoft Entra joined Windows 11 devices also work on Windows 365 Link.
+Most certificate policies that work with Microsoft Entra joined Windows 11 devices also work on Windows 365 Link.

 Windows 365 Link is a shared device.
 Therefore, you should deploy device certificates instead of user certificates for Wi-Fi Authentication.